ParadigmShift-PT/babel/README.md

-# Babel-Core
+# Babel Self-Discovery and Self-Configuration Core

-A Java framework for developing distributed protocols.
-Uses [network-layer](https://codelab.fct.unl.pt/di/research/tardis/wp6/babel/babel-networklayer) for network communications.
+A variant of the Java framework for developing distributed protocols.
+Uses [network-layer](https://codelab.fct.unl.pt/di/research/tardis/wp6/babel/babel-networklayer) for network communication.

-More details about this project can be found in the [SRDS'22 paper](https://ieeexplore.ieee.org/abstract/document/9996836).

-Examples of usage can be found [here](https://github.com/pedroAkos/EdgeOverlayNetworks), [here](https://github.com/pfouto/chain) and [here](https://github.com/pedroAkos/babel-case-studies).

-A guided tutorial on how you can use Babel to build distributed protocols can be found [here](https://codelab.fct.unl.pt/di/research/tardis/wp6/babel/babel-examples).

-The installation steps for this version can be found in [here](https://codelab.fct.unl.pt/di/research/tardis/wp6/babel/babel-core/-/packages/9)
+This variant was developed in the context of the TaRDIS European project to support the development of distributed protocols to support swarm systems with self-discovery and self-configuration features.

+The current core (version 0.1.0) supports Configurable discovery mechanisms for protocols that extend the DiscoverableProtocol class (instead of the GenericProtocol).

+Currently Multicast and Broadcast discovery is supported.
+Broadcast is still under testing.

 ##Authors

-- Pedro Fouto (p.fouto@campus.fct.unl.pt)
-- Pedro Ákos Costa (pah.costa@campus.fct.unl.pt)
-- Nuno Preguiça (nuno.preguica@fct.unl.pt)
+- Rafael Matos (rd.matos@campus.fct.unl.pt)
 - João Leitão (jc.leitao@fct.unl.pt)

 # Installation